-Each termination receiving a Reserve\Char will initiate bearer level modification to the preceeding node if needed - i.e. if the bandwidth needs to be increased to support the new IuUP.
+Each termination receiving a Reserve_Char will initiate bearer level modification to the preceding node if needed - i.e. if the bandwidth needs to be increased to support the new IuUP.
 No IuUP initialisation occurs at this point in time.
-If the Codec Modification Request is terminated by a MGW the IuUP init through the core-network is triggered by the setting of the 3GUP package property 'initialisation direction' to 'OUT' in either the Reserve\Char or the Confirm\Char procedure; the MGW shall then start the IuUP Initialisation out from that Termination.
+If the Codec Modification Request is terminated by a MGW the IuUP init through the core-network is triggered by the setting of the 3GUP package property 'initialisation direction' to 'OUT' in either the Reserve_Char or the Confirm_Char procedure; the MGW shall then start the IuUP Initialisation out from that Termination.
 If the node terminating the modification is an RNC then it will generate a new IuUP Initialisation toward its access MGW, each Termination shall have the initialisation direction set to 'IN'.
-Each MGW shall in turn acknowledge the IuUP Initialisation to the preceding MGW (as for call set-up).
+Each MGW shall in turn acknowledge the IuUP Init to the succeeding node (with respect to the modification request) and forward the RFCIs in an IuUP Initialisation to the preceding MGW (as for call set-up).
 After completing the Iu UP initialisation and receiving the 'Confirm Characteristics' procedure, the MGW may decrease the bandwidth of the corresponding bearer performing the 'Modify Bearer' procedure (if needed) - no bearer bandwidth reduction shall be initiated while the UP is still initialised for the old codec.